 Visit one of the best-preserved and largest western forts in the US at Fort Davis National Historic Site.
 As the people migrated west, forts were constructed along popular routes.
 From 1854 to 1891, Fort Davis served as a military outpost to protect people, mail, and freight along the Trans-Pecos section of the San Antonio-El Paso Road.

-In 1854, the fort was constructed on the site and used as a base for patrols.
+In 1854, the fort was constructed on the site and used as a patrol base.
 After the Civil War, Fort Davis was reinstated and expanded starting in 1867.
-In 1891, the fort was ordered abandoned and 70 years later, it was authorized as a National Park site.
+In 1891, the fort was ordered abandoned, and 70 years later, it was authorized as a National Park site.

 What to Do at Fort Davis National Historic Site

 There is much to explore while visiting the Fort Davis National Historic Site.
 Here are a few of the things to add to your list: